2021

 Bhimireddy, Ananth; Sinha, Priyanshu; Oluwalade, Bolu; Gichoya, Judy Wawira; Purkayastha, Saptarshi

-Blood Glucose Level Prediction as Time-Series Modeling using Sequence-to-Sequence Neural Networks Inproceedings
+Blood Glucose Level Prediction as Time-Series Modeling using Sequence-to-Sequence Neural Networks Proceedings Article

 In: Bach, Kerstin; Bunescu, Razvan; Marling, Cindy; Wiratunga, Nirmalie (Ed.): Proceedings of the 5th International Workshop on Knowledge Discovery in Healthcare Data co-located with 24th European Conference on Artificial Intelligence (ECAI 2020), pp. 125-130, CEUR-WS Workshop Proceedings, 2020.